How can I make a donation to a charity shop?

 May I leave my donation outside the shop?

-It is best to bring your goods to the shop within its opening hours.
-Charities cannot sell items which have been damaged or stolen by passers-by, and it is a sad fact that most bags will be tampered with if left outside overnight.
+Please bring your goods to the shop within its opening hours.
+Charities cannot sell items which have been damaged or stolen by passers-by, and it is a fact that most bags will be tampered with if left outside overnight.